Breeding in Alpacas Part 1

 Selecting Studs

-Selecting studs is arguably more important than selecting the females because of the number of cria a single male can sire in a year compared to just the one cria a dam will produce.
+Selecting studs is arguably more important than selecting the females because of the number of cria a single male can sire each and every year compared to the finite amount a dam could produce over her lifetime.
 Conformation (the shape and structure of the alpaca) should be at the top of your list to look at when choosing an alpaca, as this will indicative of the alpaca's general health, longevity and breeding potential, with fleece being another important factor to consider.
 Check out the British Alpaca Society's full breed standard here for a well rounded list of what constitutes as good quality alpaca.

 Housing Males

-Studs should NEVER be kept together in the company of females, as they will fight and can cause significant injury to each other.
-Instead, studs should be housed with other adult males, away from the sight of females, and consideration should be given to housing similar sized males, so smaller males are not bullied or restricted from food or shelter by bigger alpacas.
-However, it is worth remembering that this will take up more space, time, and money.
-If keeping another group of alpacas isn’t a viable option, you can still breed females and build a breeding herd by investing in specialised stud services.
+Studs should NEVER be kept together in the company of or next to females, as they will fight and can cause significant injury to each other.
+Instead a stud should be housed with at least two other companion fully grown adult males, away from the sight of females.
+Adult males should NEVER be mixed with young males, as the older alpacas will bully the younger ones potentially to the death.
+Of course this will require more space, time, and money.
+If keeping a separate group of male alpacas isn’t a viable option, you can still breed females and build a breeding herd by investing in specialised stud services instead.

 How Do Alpaca Stud Services Work?